 The assignment process is:

-- I post all the project descriptions client have sent me on a webpage the students can see (2015 project proposals), with your email address so they can ask you questions if they want.
+- I post all the project descriptions client have sent me on this website, with your email address so they can ask you questions if they want.

 - The students submit to me an ordered list of their top-5 projects they want to work on.